Anne Hutchinson: Childhood

 Anne Hutchinson was born Anne Marbury to parents Francis Marbury and Bridget Dryden in Alford, Lincolnshire, England, and baptised there on 20 July 1591.
 Her father was an Anglican cleric in London with strong Puritan leanings, who felt strongly that a clergy should be well educated and clashed with his superiors on this issue.
 Marbury's repeated challenges to the Anglican authorities led to his censure and imprisonment several years before Anne was born.
 In 1578, he was given a public trial, of which he made a transcript from memory during a period of house arrest.
-He later used this transcript to educate and amuse his children, he being the hero and the Bishop of London being portrayed as a buffoon.

 For his conviction of heresy, Marbury spent two years in Marshalsea Prison on the south side of the River Thames across from London.
 In 1580, at the age of 25, he was released and was considered sufficiently reformed to preach and teach.
 He moved to the remote market town of Alford in Lincolnshire, about 140 mi north of London.
 Hutchinson's father was soon appointed curate (assistant priest) of St Wilfrid's Church, Alford, and in 1585 he also became the schoolmaster at the Alford Free Grammar School, one of many such public schools, free to the poor and begun by Queen Elizabeth I. About this time, Marbury married his first wife, Elizabeth Moore, who bore three children, then died.
 Within a year of his first wife's death, Marbury married Bridget Dryden, about 10 years younger than he and from a prominent Northampton family.
 Her brother Erasmus was the grandfather of John Dryden, the playwright and Poet Laureate.
 Anne was the third of 15 children born to this marriage, 12 of whom survived early childhood.
 The Marburys lived in Alford for the first 15 years of Anne's life, and she received a better education than most girls of her time, with her father's strong commitment to learning, and she also became intimately familiar with scripture and Christian tenets.
 Education at that time was offered almost exclusively to boys and men.
 One possible reason why Marbury taught his daughters may have been that six of his first seven children were girls.
 Another reason may have been that the ruling class in Elizabethan England began realising that girls could be schooled, looking to the example of the queen, who spoke six foreign languages.